-- land renovations, such as bog renovation; (c) - (d) changes in farming practices, including organic transitional or organic; - changes in farm management or accounting methods; (e) - (f) change in tax year; - (g) change in person type, such as changing from a partnership to a corporation; - change in the commodities produced or purchased for resale; (h) - (i) change in the share of commodities produced or purchased for resale; - (i) changing marketing methods or markets, such as wholesale, retail, or direct; and - damage to commodities that occurred prior to beginning of the insurance period. (k)
+- (6) Any condition or change on the farm that has occurred since the Whole-Farm history period must be reported on the FOR.
+Such conditions and changes include, but are not limited to: - (a) change in the size of the farm operation; - (b) removal or planting of perennial commodities/trees; - (c) land renovations, such as bog renovation; - (d) changes in farming practices, including organic transitional or organic; - (e) changes in farm management or accounting methods; - (f) change in tax year; - (g) change in person type, such as changing from a partnership to a corporation; - (h) change in the commodities produced or purchased for resale; - (i) change in the share of commodities produced or purchased for resale; - (i) changing marketing methods or markets, such as wholesale, retail, or direct; and - (k) damage to commodities that occurred prior to beginning of the insurance period.

-Any of the above changes could result in changes to the expected revenue for the insurance period and must be reflected on the Farm Operation Report.
+Any of the above changes could result in changes to the expected revenue for the insurance period and must be reflected on the FOR.

-If the Intended Farm Operation Report only includes intended revenue from perennial commodities already established on the farm operation and no changes are anticipated, the insured may submit their Revised Farm Operation Report at the time their Intended Farm Operation Report is submitted.
+(7) If the IFOR only includes intended revenue from perennial commodities already established on the farm operation and no changes are anticipated, the insured may submit their RFOR at the time their IFOR is submitted.